-Element Name: ds:component-ref capsulates the information necessary to link to a component within the data stream ernal content, which gives context to the reference.
+Element Name: ds:component-ref Element Definitio Element An element that encapsulates the information necessary to link to a component within the data stream collection, or to external content, which gives context to the reference.
 This is a simple XLink [XLINK].
-Properti es Name Name Type Cou Count Property Definition id literal - ID 1 1 The identifier for the reference.
-This identifier MUST be globally unique (see Section 3.1.3). type literal - 0-1 xlink:type 0-1 The type of XLink represented.
-The <ds:component-ref> is constrained to a simple XLink, so the value of this field MUST be 'simple' if specified.</ds:component-ref> href literal - 1 xlink:href 1 A URI to the target component (either local to the data stream collection or remote).
+Properti es Name Туре Count Property Definition id literal - ID 1 The identifier for the reference.
+This identifier MUST be globally unique (see Section 3.1.3).
+The identifier for the reference.
+This identifier MUST be globally unique (see Section 3.1.3). type The type of XLink represented.
+The <ds:component-ref> is constrained to a simple XLink, so the value of this field MUST be 'simple' if specified.</ds:component-ref> href xlink:href c A URI to the target component (either local to the data stream collection or remote).
 When referencing a local component, the URI MUST be in the form '#' + componentId (e.g. "#component1").
-When referencing external content, the URI MUST dereference to an XML stream representing the content of the target component. catalog catalog element - 0-1 cat:catalog 0-1 An XML Catalog that defines the mapping between external URI links in the component being referenced by this <ds:component-ref>, and where those URIs should map to within the context of this data stream.
+When referencing external content, the URI MUST dereference to an XML stream representing the content of the target component. cat:catalog component being reference An XML Catalog that defines the mapping between external URI links in the component being referenced by this <ds:component-ref>, and where those URIs should map to within the context of this data stream.
 See Table 9.</ds:component-ref>